Hard Money Lenders Boston: Fast Funding Options

 Use a government-backed loan program: Programs from the FHA, VA, or USDA provide low down payments and reduced interest rates for eligible buyers.

-Specialized loan programs: Look into loans tailored for fixer-uppers or refinancing investment properties, which can replace an existing hard money loan.
+Explore specialized loan programs: Look into loans tailored for fixer-uppers or investment property refinancing, which can replace an existing hard money loan.

 Request a seller financing option: Some sellers may finance the sale themselves, offering lower closing costs and more lenient eligibility requirements.